ValentineFernandes/eShop-Website/README.md

 # How to run
 ✅ Download and install MySQL database, Eclipse IDE, Apache Tomcat server, MySQL JDBC Driver.<br>
-✅ Open http://localhost:8080/shopping-cart/index.jsp with your browser to see the result.
+✅ Open http://localhost:8080/shopping-cart/index.jsp with your browser to see the result.<br>
 ✅ Note:- The above link will only work when this project is connected with Apache Tomcat server.

 # License